-Deer are probably Australia’s worst emerging pest problem, causing damage to the natural environment and agricultural businesses.
+Deer are probably Australia’s worse emerging pest animal problem, causing damage to the natural environment and agricultural businesses.
 Populations are expanding and deer are invading new areas, many due to deliberate introductions by recreational hunters.

-NSW has listed the damage caused by deer as a key threatening process and on 6 September 2019 made it easier for farmers and land managers to control rising deer numbers.
+NSW has listed the damage caused by deer as a key threatening process and removed the protected ‘game’ status for feral deer on all private land.
+It now designates deer a pest species.

 Victoria has listed sambar impacts as a threatening process and yet it, like Tasmania, continues to protect deer as a hunting resource.

-We have called on these states to fall into line with Queensland and South Australia by declaring deer feral pests.
-We advocate eradication of populations where it is possible and control to protect the environment.
+We are calling on all states and territories in Australia to treat feral deer as a pest species and advocate eradication of populations where it is possible and control to protect the environment.

 - Submission: Impact of feral deer, pigs and goats in Australia >>